blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 * A central git repository for 'blessed' production / staging / testing repos.
 * A message bus.
-* An message to command invocation server.
+* A message to command the invocation server.

 The two options that I'd like to make you aware of for this last point are [mcollective](http://puppetlabs.com/mcollective/introduction/) and my